 WyoWeb will indicate that the Federal Direct loans are suggested until the Financial Aid Office has completely processed the loan.
 Your loan may not be processed due to missing information or just a processing time.

 Not unless you are 24, married, a graduate student, a veteran, an orphan, or have a legal dependent of your own.
 To determine dependency status, first see if you meet any of the 6 automatic criteria on the FAFSA.
-If you do not meet any of those, but feel that you should be considered an independent student, you may obtain the dependency appeal guidelines form from our office, or click here for additional appeal information.
+If you do not meet any of those, but feel that you should be considered an independent student, you may obtain the dependency appeal guidelines form from our office.

-The Federal Educational Rights and Privacy Act prohibits us from discussing any of your specific financial matters with anyone but you without your written permission, unless we can determine that you were an exemption for income tax purposes on your custodial parent's most recent tax return.
+The Federal Educational Rights and Privacy Act (FERPA) prohibits us from discussing any of your specific financial matters with anyone but you without your written permission.
+Please visit our office to obtain the FERPA Release form.

 We are open from 8:00-5:00, Monday through Friday during the academic year and from 7:30 to 4:30 during the summer.